panyao/sodacloud/README.md

 4.Defining interfaces for remoteable objects

 Here we define the manage interface “MaintenanceReports”.
-A unique string needs to be defined for the object.
+A unique string needs to be defined for the object [is this SVC_NAME or the UUID?].
 It can be used later for looking up objects with naming service.
 ```java
 public interface MaintenanceReports {
 		public static final String SVC_NAME = "maintenance";